Stewart/Gough

 .

-Let’s rearrange the equation we derived from the system dynamics to
+Let’s rearrange the equation we derived from the system kinematics to

 isolate